ABOUT THE CENTER OF EXCELLENCE IN MATERNAL & CHILD HEALTH LEADERS

 Genesis Grinston

-Genesis Grinston is a first-year Master’s of Public Health student with a concentration in Maternal and Child Health.
+Genesis is a Master’s of Public Health student with a concentration in Maternal and Child Health.
+Genesis plans to continue her education to address health inequities that increase the disparities seen for Black birthing people and their families.

 Grace Hoegler